comguard/threatguard-syslog-notification/README.md

 python3 TG-notification.py -u <threatguard_url> -s <server_IP> -p <server_port>
 ```
 ### Parameters:
-- `threatguard-url` - URL of XML Export page of ThreaGuard.
+- `threatguard-url` - URL of XML Export page of [ThreatGuard](https://portal.threatguard.cz).
 You can find the Export page in ThreaGuard portal <Account_name> -> Export -> Česky/Anglicky
 - `server_IP` - IP address or domain name of server, where you want to send the syslog
 - `server_port` - port, on which the server is listening for syslog